 Have you found yourself wondering: Should I look for a meditation class near me or should I try at home?
 For many people, it is easier to learn in a class, but some people like to try it at home.
 It isn’t difficult to learn how to meditate but you will need to put in the time.

 The long-term benefits of mindfulness meditation will be apparent to you once you learn the technique.
-As you become comfortable with sharpening your focus and drawing your attention inwards, you can practice any place and any time of the day.
+As you become comfortable with sharpening your focus and drawing your attention inward, you can practice any place and any time of the day.
 Aim for a regular practice and you should start to see the benefits of mindfulness meditation soon.